National Revolutionary Martyrs' Shrine

 National Revolutionary Martyrs' Shrine Introduction

-The National Revolutionary Martyrs' Shrine is backed by green mountains and faces the Keelung River.
-Built in 1969, the main building is styled after the Hall of Supreme Harmony in the Forbidden City in Beijing, majestic and grand, symbolizing the indomitable spirit of the martyrs who sacrificed themselves for righteousness.
-Surrounding the shrine is over ten thousand ping of grassy land, creating a serene and solemn atmosphere under the protection of the mountains, further enhancing the solemnity of the building.
-The martyrs of the pre-Republic of China era, as well as soldiers who sacrificed their lives during the Sino-Japanese War and the Chinese Civil War, are enshrined here, allowing future generations to remember their patriotic spirit.
-The guards stationed at the main entrance of the shrine are rigorously trained and stand proudly.
-The hourly changing of the guard ceremony is also very popular with tourists, with uniform and swift movements, and upright marching steps that showcase the soldiers' grandeur, often attracting tourists for photographs to commemorate the moment.
+The National Revolutionary Martyrs' Shrine is backed by lush green mountains and faces the Keelung River.
+Built in 1969, its main architectural style is modeled after the Hall of Supreme Harmony in the Forbidden City of Beijing, exuding grandeur and magnificence, symbolizing the fearless spirit of the martyrs who made sacrifices for righteousness.
+Surrounded by over ten thousand square meters of grassy land, it creates a serene and solemn atmosphere sheltered by the mountains, further emphasizing the solemnity of the building.
+It honors the revolutionary martyrs before the establishment of the Republic of China, as well as the soldiers who sacrificed their lives during the Anti-Japanese War and the Chinese Civil War, allowing future generations to reflect on their patriotism.
+The guards standing at the entrance of the shrine are rigorously trained and always stand majestically.
+The hourly changing of the guard ceremony is also very popular among tourists, featuring coordinated movements and swift precision, with soldiers marching with heads held high and chests out, showcasing their impressive demeanor, often attracting tourists for commemorative photographs.

 Recommended Hotel Bookings